Higher moments of the pair correlation function for Sato-Tate sequences: Introduction

 Furthermore,

-\end{itemize} \end{unmthm} We make a few remarks here. \begin{enumerate} \item The above theorem tells us that the ``expected" value of the pair correlation function $\lim_{x \to \infty} R_2(g,\rho)(f)$ upon averaging over all newforms $f \in \mathcal F_{N,k}$ is asymptotic to $A^2\widehat{g}(0){\rho \ast \rho}(0)$.
+\end{itemize} \end{thm} We make a few remarks here. \begin{enumerate} \item The above theorem tells us that the first moment of the pair correlation function $R_2(g,\rho)(f)$ upon averaging over all newforms $f \in \mathcal F_{N,k}$ is asymptotic to $A^2\widehat{g}(0){\rho \ast \rho}(0)$.
 However, we require the size of the families $\mathcal F_{N,k}$ to grow rapidly for this asymptotic to hold.
 This limitation comes from the estimation of a term in the Eichler-Selberg trace formula.
 The elliptic term in the trace formula leads to estimates of the form

 for a positive constant $D$ in the pair correlation sum.
 The use of alternative trace formulas such as the Petersson trace formula leads to lower values of $D$ than those obtained by the Eichler-Selberg trace formula, but causes the same problem if we want the above error term to go to zero.